-Arch MI's Credit Union Underwriting Manual (the UW Manual) has been updated to reflect the changes announced in Customer Announcement CUA 2020-10.
-Additional changes and clarifications have also been made.
+Arch MI's Credit Union Underwriting Manual (the Manual) has been updated to reflect the changes announced in Customer Announcement CUA 2022-02.
 The sections of the Manual that have been updated are indicated with a new revision date to the right of the section heading.
 See the details of the changes below.